jpuli/pqvp/README.md

 - [x] As the digital service is being built, regularly test it

 **Play 2 Address the whole experience, from start to finish**

+The team discussed the kay questions for Play 2 and identified a number of common issues with knowledg-sharing platforms.
+Chief among these concerns was the ability to quickly identify information that is pertinent to a user.
+This discussion led to user stories supporting knowledge organization and effective use of lables.
+Other items discussed were mechanisms to notify users via multiple channels when a discussion thread they subscribed to was updated.
+We discussed a couple of metrics for ways in which we could evaluate the effectiveness of the DAAS solution: after interacting with the solution over a period of time, For a list of up to six features, e.g., ability to add knowledge, modify existing knowledge artifact, comment on an artifact, find answers to questions, users would be asked to rank satisfaction with the platform by selecting up to five stars.

 **Play 3 Make it simple and intuitive**